Are you good with numbers? Do you enjoy working with small businesses, putting things in order, and helping businesses understand their finances?

 Some typical duties of a bookkeeper include:

-A bookkeeper is different than an accountant.
+• A bookkeeper is different from an accountant.
 Bookkeepers cannot file taxes or perform audits, and they don’t need an accounting degree to do their work.
 (Yes, you heard that right—you don’t need a college degree.
 As long as you know what you’re doing, anyone can be a bookkeeper!)

 Overall, bookkeeping is more straightforward than accounting and is mostly about keeping track of the money in day-to-day transactions.